kaz-utashiro/greple/README.md

     Format string is passed to `sprintf` function.
 Tab character can be expressed as `\t`.

-    Next example will show line numebers in five digits with tab space:
+    Next example will show line numbers in five digits with tab space:

         --format LINE='%05d\t'